Pets At Pride: PauliePride’s 5 Essential Tips

 Pets 16th Jun, 2021

 As we start to emerge from the fog of quarantines and protocols for social distancing, we are starting to see cultural events return.
-This includes Pride!
+This includes Pets at Pride!

 PaulyPride’s Do’s & Don’ts for your four legged pals to celebrate safely:

-5. Keep People From Hovering Over Your Pet:
+5. Keep People From Hovering Over Your Pets at Pride:

 Even the most friendly and loving animal has a breaking point.
 If your cute Fluffy has potentially hundreds of people wanting to pet and play in a relatively short time, it won’t take much for them to be triggered.

-4. Pet Pride Is More And More Popular:
+4. Pets at Pride Is More And More Popular:

 3. Adorn Them In Their Finest Non Breakaway Collar Or Better Yet Harness (Which You Can Find In Pride Colours):

 Make sure its breathable material but sturdy.
-The last thing you want is your pet to get spooked and run off.
+The last thing you want is your pets at Pride to get spooked and run off.

 2. Water And Booties!